Optimal Conversion from Classical to Quantum Randomness via Quantum Chaos

 The initial state is $\rho_A \otimes \ket{x}\bra{x}_B$, where $\rho_A$ is the unknown state to be learned.
 Classical randomness is injected by randomly initializing the $B$ subsystem in computational basis states $\ket{x}$, similar to the setup in Fig.~\ref{fig:reinit_scheme}(a), up to a maximum of $S_{\text{c}} = 2^{N_B}$ bits.
 A unitary $U$ is then applied on the full system.
 The projected ensemble $\mathcal{E}$ is constructed by measuring subsystem $B$ in the computational basis $\{z_B\}$.
 The states in $\mathcal{E}$ are then measured in the computational basis $\{z_A\}$.
 The measurement outcomes $(z_A,z_B)$ occur with probability $p_x(z_A,z_B) =\bra{z_A,z_B} U (\rho_A \otimes \ket{x}\bra{x})U^\dag \ket{z_A,z_B}$.
 In the classical post-processing, we construct the shadow estimator as

-which satisfies the normalization $\text{Tr} (\hat{\rho}_{A,x}) = 1$.
-This gives the estimator $\hat{O} = \Tr (O\hat{\rho}_{A,x})$ for the observable $O$, averaged over $L$ measurement shots.
+which satisfies the normalization $\text{Tr} (\hat{\rho}_{A,x}) = 1$ (see SM~\cite{supp} for a detailed explanation of the protocol).
+Intuitively, $\hat{\rho}_{A,x}$ is constructed to `undo' the scrambling of $\rho_A$, in order to estimate $\rho_A$.
+This gives the estimator $\hat{O} = \Tr (O\hat{\rho}_{A,x}) \approx \Tr(O\rho_A)$ for the observable $O$, averaged over $L$ measurement shots.
 The shadow estimator can be analogously defined if classical randomness is instead injected by adding random disorder such as in Eq.~\eqref{eq:mfim_disorder} to the dynamics for a fixed initial state.
-The estimation error is $\delta O = |\hat{O} - \Tr(O\rho)|$, with the bias (i.e., systematic) error given by $\delta O$ as $L \to \infty$. $\hat{\rho}_{A}$ is an unbiased estimator of $\rho_A$ if the projected ensemble forms an exact $2$-design~\cite{mcginley2023shadow}.
+The estimation error is $\delta O = |\hat{O} - \Tr(O\rho_A)|$, with the bias (i.e., systematic) error given by $\delta O$ as $L \to \infty$. $\hat{\rho}_{A}$ is an unbiased estimator of $\rho_A$ if the projected ensemble forms an exact $2$-design~\cite{mcginley2023shadow}.
 For approximate $2$-designs, the estimation incurs a bias error that grows with the distance $\Delta^{(2)}$ from a $2$-design.
 Thus, from Theorem~\ref{thm:rms_dist}, we expect the bias error to be exponentially reduced by increasing $S_c$.

 This is demonstrated in Fig~\ref{fig:shadow}(a), which shows the average bias error against the classical entropy $S_{\text{c}}$ injected into the projected ensemble, with randomly chosen Pauli operators $O$.
 We numerically simulate two different settings of classical randomness: (I) Bath qubits randomly initialized from the uniform distribution over $S_{\text{c}}$ classical bits, with $U$ being a fixed Haar random unitary.
-(II) Bath qubits fixed in the $\ket{0}^{\otimes N_B}$ state and evolved under the disordered Hamiltonian~\eqref{eq:mfim_disorder} sampled from $2^{S_{\text{c}}}$ disorder realizations~\cite{mcginley2023shadow}.
+(II) Bath qubits fixed in the $\ket{0}^{\otimes N_B}$ state and evolved under the disordered Hamiltonian~\eqref{eq:mfim_disorder} sampled from a set of $2^{S_{\text{c}}}$ randomly chosen disorder realizations~\cite{mcginley2023shadow}.

 Similar to our analytical prediction for $\Delta_{\text{rms}}^{(k)}$ in Theorem~\ref{thm:rms_dist}, we observe that the bias error decreases exponentially as $\sim 2^{-(N_B + S_\text{c})/2}$ in both settings of classical randomness.
 Injecting $S_{\text{c}}$ bits of entropy yields nearly the same reduction in bias error as having additional $S_{\text{c}}$ bath qubits without classical randomness, arising from the near-optimal conversion from classical to quantum randomness.
 In Fig.~\ref{fig:shadow}(b), we plot $\delta O$ against $N_B$, with classical randomness in the setting (I).
 We find that for a finite $L$, the error converges at large $N_\text{B}$ to that expected of an unbiased shadow estimator (black dashed line)~\cite{huang2020predicting}.
 Increasing $S_c$ causes the error to decrease significantly.
 Our protocol remains computationally efficient and scalable at large $N_A$, using the `patched quench' setup~\cite{tran2023measuring}, see SM~\cite{supp} for details.